grafana/grafana/docs/sources/datasources/elasticsearch.md

 ![](/img/docs/elasticsearch/pipeline_metrics_editor.png)

-## Scripting Language
+## Scripting language

-Elasticsearch v5.0 and above uses *Painless* as the default scripting language.
+Elasticsearch v5.0 and above uses Painless as the default scripting language.
 Variables are referenced using `params.<var>`.
-Elasticsearch pre-v5.0 uses *Groovy* as the default scripting language if not changed.
-For *Groovy*, `<var>` is used to reference a variable.
+Elasticsearch pre-v5.0 uses Groovy as the default scripting language if not changed.
+For Groovy, `<var>` is used to reference a variable.

 ## Templating